COVID-19 Destination Updates and Resources

 - All high touch areas are sanitized after every use

 - Restrooms are sanitized after each use

 - If you pick-up a brochure, please take it with you or discard it

 Have an update you would like to let us know about?
 Reach out to us at (985) 537-5800.
 You can also follow and contact us on social media.

 - Let Freedom Ring: Fireworks only, no mass gathering.

-- Tawasi Antiques & Art Show: As planned
+- Tawasi Antiques & Art Show: Canceled

 - La Fete Des Vieux Temps: As planned